* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 1. Place slices on a microwave-safe plate, either in a single layer or overlapping.

-2. Cover the slices with a very wet paper towel.
+2. Cover the slices with a wet paper towel and microwave for 20-30 seconds.

 Reheating corned beef by steaming